 What is stress?

 When you’re stressed, you feel changes in your body and your mind.
 Your heart beats faster, your blood pressure may go up, and your face may get flushed.
 Your muscles may tighten up, or you might feel anxious.
 You may feel rushed and confused, or forget things and you may feel sick to your stomach.
 You might also be irritable, and get into arguments with your family and friends.

 What causes stress in our lives?

-We live in an interesting, but also a hectic world.
-Teens can have lots of sources of stress, including:
+We live in an interesting, but also fast-paced world.
+There are lots of sources of stress, including:

 - Family tension as you try to be more independent from your parents

 - Pressure from friends to do risky things